Slice of pumpkin pie topped with whipped cream on a round wooden plate in front of fall decorations on a wooden surface (with logo overlay)

 Preparation

-Preheat the oven to 400F then use an electric mixer or immersion blender to combine all of the ingredients except the crust.
+Preheat the oven temperature to 400F then use an electric mixer or immersion blender to combine all of the ingredients except the crust.

 Pumpkin pie filling mixed together in a pie crust on a metal sheet pan on a wooden surface